CVA-01: Considerations

 The advantages of size were immediately apparent; a 42,000-ton carrier could only hold 27 aircraft, while a 55,000-ton carrier could carry 49 Buccaneers or Sea Vixens.
 This was an 80% increase in the size of the air group for a 30% increase in displacement.
 The Board of Admiralty decided in 1961 that the minimum would be 48,000 tons.
 The carriers would have two main roles: strike carrier (including attacks on airfields) and defence of the fleet.
-They would also operate early warning aircraft and - later - anti-submarine helicopters.
+They would also operate early warning aircraft and—later—anti-submarine helicopters.
 Even with these smaller designs, the cost was a serious issue.
 The Treasury and the Air Ministry were pushing for a new set of long-range strike aircraft operating from a string of bases around the globe.
 For the former, this appeared a cost-effective solution for the East of Suez issue, and for the latter, it meant that the Royal Navy would not get a majority of the defence budget.

+CVA-01 was also supposed to be able to act as a commando carrier with capacity of 1,125 Royal Marines plus vehicles and 14 Westland Wessex HU.5 in exchange for 4 British Aircraft Corporation–McDonnell-Douglas F-4K Phantom FG.1 and provision to carry aircraft like the cancelled Grumman F-111B Aardvark was built in to the design.

+Her underwater protection of bulkheads and void spaced was designed to resist a 1,800 lb warhead charge.

 Four ships were planned but the addition of construction of four Polaris missile nuclear submarines (ordered in April 1963) introduced delays of ten months in expected production.
-Considerations included the availability of berths at shipyards, sufficient trained welders for use of QT35 steel, drawing office capacity at the shipyards, number of electrical fitters (Note: While an estimated 800 were needed, the largest number employed at any one yard was less than 400).
-A new dry dock at Portsmouth was also needed.
+Considerations included the availability of berths at shipyards, sufficient trained welders for use of QT35 steel, drawing office capacity at the shipyards, number of electrical fitters.
+(Note: While an estimated 800 were needed, the largest number employed at any one yard was less than 400) A new dry dock at Portsmouth was also needed.

 By July 1963 it was announced that only one carrier would be built, though there was a possibility that one would be ordered by the Australian Navy.